 Cyclopedia of New Zealand, Vol 5, Nelson, Marlborough and Westland.
 Describes the industries, people and history of the region in great detail.
 A social history with numerous biographies of use to family historians.
 Many photographs of named individuals.
 Quarter leather binding, gilt lettering on spine.
+Rear hinge split to top quarter, otherwise good original binding.
 Large heavy book.

 Cyclopedia Co Ltd., Christchurch, 1906.
 Hardback , with leather.
 615 pages, illustrated.
 SECONDHAND